NourhanKhaled285/CPU-Scheduling-by-MLFQ-and-Fault-Handler/README.md

 # CPU Scheduling by MLFQ and Fault Handler --> Operating System project

-## CPU Scheduling-by-MLFQ
+## CPU Scheduling by MLFQ
- The default scheduler in the FOS is round robin
+ The default scheduler in the FOS is round robin.

- Main drawback: favor processor-bound processes over I/O-bound processes, which results
+ Main drawback: favor processor-bound processes over I/O-bound processes, which results.

     1. in poor performance for I/O-bound processes,